 Approvals could also take time.
 I remember the Supreme Petroleum Council approval taking at least a week or two, but even at that point it was a huge improvement on the old days where it could have taken weeks or months.
 (Carry on reading to see how this has changed since and is now super speedy.)

-Essential to engage a specialist
+Company formation in Abu Dhabi - essential to engage a specialist

 Few corporate sponsors

 Corporate local sponsors were pretty rare.
 In most instances it was the larger multinationals which could afford such services.